EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Click on the gear icon and select **"Generate Instructions for Copilot"**
    - VS Code will analyze your codebase and create a `.github/copilot-instructions.md` file
    - Wait for the generation process to complete

-> **💡 For Other IDEs (JetBrains, etc.):** If you're not using VS Code, you can create the instructions manually:
->
-> **Generate Instructions Using Copilot**
->    - Create the `.github` folder if it doesn't exist
->    - Open Copilot Chat in Agent mode
->    - Add your project's README.md and main configuration files as context
->    - Request: `@workspace Based on the project structure and README, create a comprehensive copilot-instructions.md file that defines our coding standards, architectural patterns, and development practices`

 2. **Review the Generated Instructions**
    - Open the newly created `.github/copilot-instructions.md` file